Seriously, you should check ALL incoming LinkedIn requests to connect VERY carefully!

 Use the ‘delete’ option to take anything associated with this person off your post.

-If you do, this just tells the algorithms you are engaging with him/her and you get more of this stuff coming into your feed! (and worse, potentially promoting it amongst YOUR network!)
+If you do, this just tells the algorithms you are engaging with them and you get more of this stuff coming into your feed! (and worse, potentially promoting it amongst YOUR network!)

 The next thing I noticed, most unfortunately, is that some of my highly respected Connections were also connected to this suspicious Profile!